farm/corda-docs/content/en/docs/apps/payments/modulr-payment-rail.md

 Modulr is a payments-as-a-service platform which automates payment flows through one API.
 You can use the Modulr Payments Rail CorDapp, along with [Payments-core](payments-core-cordapp) to make payments using Modulr as a Payment Service Provider (PSP).

 {{< warning >}}
-This version of the Modulr Payments Rail is fully operational, but is at a very early stage in its development.
+This version of the Modulr Payments Rail solution is fully operational, but is at a very early stage in its development.
 If you are interested in using this solution at a commercial scale, contact a Corda specialist to explore how the development of this feature is set to accelerate and change in future versions.
 {{< /warning >}}

 ## How this works with the Payments-core CorDapp